netlands/PhotoSync/README.md

     The options are non-destructive, since discarded photos are stored in a folder called trash that can later be deleted.

 There are a few functions available in the right-click context menu to work with the files and make reviewing easier.
 The available options depend on the configuration.
+Press F1 to show the Help screen.

 ![How to use](./art/help.png)